arjunkumaran126/Matrix_Based_Homomorphic_Encryption/README.md

 ## Dataset

 The dataset used in this project is the UCI Credit Card Dataset.
-The dataset should be in the same directory as the notebook or the correct path to the dataset should be specified in the notebook.

 ## Functions